 Freelance writers, filmmakers, historians, radio producers, reporters and others in the media will find a wealth of story ideas about Natchez interwoven with the rich history of Mississippi and the entire region.

-AFRICAN-AMERICAN HISTORY IN NATCHEZSlaves were first brought to the settlements that would become Natchez in the 1700s.
+Slaves were first brought to the settlements that would become Natchez in the 1700s.
 The city became home to one of the largest slave markets in the South, yet it also gave rise to powerful political leaders.
 The history of the African-American community in Natchez is one of the nation’s richest and most complex.
 You can learn more in our Cultural Legacy section.